tasmota/docs/docs/Self-signed-Mosquitto.md

 Both of these must be loaded into flash in the Tasmota device.
 This is done by entering `TLSKey` commands in the device's web console.

 This step must be performed on the machine where the device certificates were created, from within the `easyrsa3` directory.
-The following commands will generate a shell script, `gen-tlskeys`, which will perform the necessary work (that's easier than copying and pasting the entire command set for each device.)
+The following commands will generate a shell script, `gen-tlskeys`, which will perform the necessary work.

 ```
 cat >gen-tlskeys <<'EOF'